Regateiro/MorbyActiveEffects/README.md

 | Regenerate           | +X healing at the start of turn    | Yes (10)               | /mae regenerate  \<X\>         | regen             |
 | Tasha's Caustic Brew | +X damage at the start of turn     | Yes (2d4)              | /mae tashas-caustic-brew \<X\> | caustic-brew, tcb |

 To use one of the effects in the table, just target the tokens that you wish to apply the effect to and write the command in chat as shown.
-If the command includes an  \<X\>, replace it with the value you wish the effect to use.
+If the command includes an  `<X>`, replace it with the value you wish the effect to use.
 For example, if you wish to apply an Heroism effect that gives 4 temporary HP each turn, you need to target the tokens and write `/mae heroism 4` into the chat.
+If the `<X>` value is not provided, the default value will be used instead.

 For effects with large names, such as Id Insinuation, you may use an alias instead of the name, i.e. `/mae ii <X>`.

-Furthermore, if the `<X>` value is not provided to an effect that accepts one, the default value will be used instead.

 ### Token Ownership and Applying Effects